fayez-nazzal/TailwindCSS-Theme-Shift-Plugin/README.md

 <img src="./logo.png" />
 <br />

-Add multiple themes to your TailwindCSS project with variants support, fast and easy 🥞
 <br />

+Add multiple themes to your TailwindCSS project with autoMap classes support, fast and easy 🥞

 ## How to use?